makerdao/community/governance/votes/Executive vote - November 28, 2024.md

 Standby Spells are formally defined in the Atlas under [article_number]($link_to_atlas_article).
 Additionally, you can read an introduction to them on [this November 25, 2024 forum post](https://forum.sky.money/t/standby-spells-for-sky-emergency-response/25594) by a Governance Facilitator.
 For detailed technical information, please visit the [GitHub repository at GitHub - makerdao/dss-emergency-spells: Emergency Spells for MakerDAO](https://github.com/makerdao/dss-emergency-spells).

 Each Standby Spell is capable of some single action.
-Standby Spells that trigger some action on _all_ ilks susceptible to having the action applied to them are called _Multi-Ilk Standby Spells_; Standby Spells that trigger some action on _some single_ ilk are called _Single-Ilk Standby Spells_.
+Standby Spells that trigger some action on _all_ ilks susceptible to having the action applied to them are called _Global/Multi-Ilk Standby Spells_; Standby Spells that trigger some action on _some single_ ilk are called _Single-Ilk Standby Spells_.

-If this executive proposal passes, then the following _Standby Spell Factories_ (i.e., contracts capable of spawning Single-Ilk Standby Spells for some action) and _Multi-Ilk Standby Spells_ will be added to the [Chainlog](https://chainlog.sky.money).
+If this executive proposal passes, then the following _Standby Spell Factories_ (i.e., contracts capable of spawning Single-Ilk Standby Spells for some action) and _Global/Multi-Ilk Standby Spells_ will be added to the [Chainlog](https://chainlog.sky.money).

 #### Standby Spell Factories